DiceNameIsMy/vut-itu/docs/Navrh.md

 - Surveyed 2 respondents.

 To summarize, our potential customers want a travel app to have:
-- a basic interface initially that grows in complexity only as needed.
+- A basic interface initially that grows in complexity only as needed.
-- a clean, minimalistic design with color accents for important menu items.
+- A clean, minimalistic design with color accents for important menu items.
-- an easy-to-create wish list of destinations marked on a map without requiring daily or hourly scheduling.
+- An easy-to-create wish list of destinations marked on a map without requiring daily or hourly scheduling.
-- automatic distance calculation between wish-listed spots, with suggestions for nearby attractions.
+- Automatic distance calculation between wish-listed spots, with suggestions for nearby attractions.
-- minor, lesser-known locations (e.g., cemeteries, small landmarks, abandoned buildings) with photos and descriptions, even if these places aren't typically classified as "mainstream" attractions.
+- Minor, lesser-known locations (e.g., cemeteries, small landmarks, abandoned buildings) with photos and descriptions, even if these places aren't typically classified as "mainstream" attractions.
-- a simple list of local, free events without cluttering the primary experience.
+- A simple list of local, free events without cluttering the primary experience.
-- filters or tags to prioritize affordable food, accommodation, and travel options.
+- Filters or tags to prioritize affordable food, accommodation, and travel options.
-- user-provided guides about places to eat, stay, visit, and other minor areas of interest.
+- User-provided guides about places to eat, stay, visit, and other minor areas of interest.

 ##### 1.2.3.3 Nurdaulet's customer research
 - Developed a list of questions for in-person respondent interviews.